Coming on the Clouds of Heaven – Matthew 26

-When Jesus was arrested and brought before the Roman authorities, His accusers had no valid legal complaints to bring against Him.
-But the religious leaders desperately wanted to kill Him to put a stop to His ministry – they felt that He was a serious threat to the status quo and to their positions of power.
+When Jesus was arrested and brought before the Roman authorities, His accusers had no valid legal complaint to bring against Him.
+But the religious leaders desperately wanted to kill Jesus to put a stop to His ministry, as they felt that He was misleading people and was a serious threat to their own position of power over them.

-Jesus actually did say this to His disciples, but He was referring to the death and resurrection of His own body, the temple of God, rather than the Temple of God building in Jerusalem.
-He was making a dual prophecy – first, He would lay down His life and then rise from the dead three days later, and second, shortly thereafter, God would physically reside through the Holy Spirit in the hearts of women and men around the globe rather than in a single physical temple building in Jerusalem.
-(In fact, that temple would be destroyed by the Romans forty years later.)
+Jesus actually did say this to His disciples, but He was symbolically referring to the death and resurrection of His own body as the temple of God, rather than the Temple building in Jerusalem.
+In saying this, Jesus was making another kind of prophecy.
+He would lay down His life, then rise from the dead three days later, and shortly thereafter, God would pour out the Holy Spirit at Pentecost, gifting the Spirit to all believers.
+Hereafter, God would reside through the Holy Spirit in the hearts of believers around the globe rather than in a single physical structure in Jerusalem.
+In fact, the Temple would be destroyed by Titus and the Romans only forty years later.

-Like a lamb before his shearers is silent, Jesus did not reply to their accusations.
+At His trial, like a lamb before his shearers is silent, Jesus did not reply to their false accusations and insinuations.

 62 And the high priest arose and said to Him, “Do You answer nothing?
 What is it these men testify against You?”
 63 But Jesus kept silent.
 And the high priest answered and said to Him, “I put You under oath by the living God: Tell us if You are the Christ, the Son of God!”

-Here Jesus was quoting from the prophet Daniel, who foresaw the second coming of the Messiah as He approached the Father, the Ancient of Days, to be given glory and an eternal kingdom.
-He will reign over all the peoples on the earth from David’s throne in Jerusalem.
+Here, Jesus was quoting from the prophet Daniel, who foretold of the second coming of the victorious Messiah, approaching the Father, the Ancient of Days, to be given glory and an eternal kingdom.
+He will ultimately reign over all the peoples on the earth from David’s throne in Jerusalem.

 13 “I was watching in the night visions,